geoffviola/geoffviola.github.io/_posts/2019-01-20-programming-pet-peeves.md

 # 3. Global Mutable State

 System calls are expected to change state.
 For example, receiving network packets, generating a random number, receiving mouse events might change global state.
-These are necesary for functionality.
+These are necessary for functionality.

 C++ makes it too easy to write global variables.
 It is the default behavior of defining a variable outside of a function or class.
 Python is saner in that it makes the user write global when the variable is used.
 Some libraries like gflags make it too easy to write globals.
 See the example below.